Rapig1915/mcp-bolk/README.md

 # MCP SQLite Demo (Node.js + React)

-A minimal MCP server (SSE transport) with SQLite storage and a small React UI.
+A minimal MCP server (SSE transport) with SQLite storage, a small React UI, and a backend chat endpoint that orchestrates OpenAI tool-calling with MCP.

 - MCP tools:
   - `store(value: integer, description: string)` → inserts a row with current timestamp